ramonskie/codex/openstack.md

 $ make deploy
 ```

-Terraform will connect to OpenStack, using your **User Name**, **Password**, and
+Terraform will connect to OpenStack using the credentials you provided in the \*.tfvars
-**Tenant Name**, and spin up all the things it needs.
-When it finishes, you should
+file and spin up all the things it needs.
+When it finishes, you should be left
-be left with a bunch of subnets, security groups, and a bastion host.
+with a bunch of subnets, security groups, and a bastion host.

-If you run into issues before this point refer to our [troubleshooting][troubleshooting_openstack]
-doc for help.
+**NOTE:** Circling back around, once you have deployed your Terraform configuration
+you will need to push it to your Github repository.
+When you ran `make manifest`
+Terraform created a \*.tfplan file which is based on not only the current \*.tf
+and \*.tfvars files but also on the \*.tfstate file from the last run.
+If there is
+no \*.tfstate file then Terraform will assume you are starting a new configuration.
+When making changes in the future, you'll want to make sure to push them after the
+`make deploy` to ensure that the \*.tfstate file you have in Github is current and correct.

 ### Connect to Bastion